burcukcm/web-page-version2/README.md

 # web-page-version2
- Imade a web page with html and css.
+ I made a web page with html and css.